Daily COVID-19 deaths in US reach highest level since May

 The curfew is less strict than the near-total ban on nonessential business and travel that Gov. Gavin Newsom imposed in March and which he credited with flattening the rate of COVID-19 cases.

+Ducey’s chief of staff, Daniel Scarpinato, pushed back on the request, saying the mayors are doing little to enforce their own mask ordinances or ensure that existing safety measures put in place by Ducey are being enforced.

+—In New Mexico, where hospitals face a capacity crunch, the state reopened a vacated former hospital in Albuquerque for use by COVID-19 patients.
+The state health department said the Gibson Medical Center will serve adults who don’t require acute care but need to be isolated or receive nursing care.

-In New Mexico, Gov. Michelle Lujan Grisham is calling a special legislative session next week in the hope of providing new relief to the unemployed and small businesses reeling from the pandemic.
+—New Mexico Gov. Michelle Lujan Grisham is calling a special legislative session next week in the hope of providing new relief to the unemployed and small businesses reeling from the pandemic.
 The proposed $300 million package includes a weekly $300 supplement for the unemployed.

-In Massachusetts, the state agency that operates Boston’s Logan Airport said it must cut about 25% of its workforce amid a $400 million budget deficit brought on by a steep drop in travel during the pandemic.
+—In Massachusetts, the state agency that operates Boston’s Logan Airport said it must cut about 25% of its workforce amid a $400 million budget deficit brought on by a steep drop in travel during the pandemic.

 Massachusetts Port Authority CEO Lisa Wieland said the savings will come from a combination of layoffs, buyouts and furloughs.
 Logan had 42 million passengers last year.
 Massport said that this year, the “optimistic” forecast is 22 million and the worst case 13 million.